Japan Socialist Party: Katayama government

 The JSP rejected an offer from the JCP to work together in the 1947 election.
 The JSP became the largest party in the election with 143 seats.
 It formed a coalition government under Katayama with the Democratic Party and the Citizens' Cooperation Party.
 Katayama was the first socialist to lead Japan.
+Shortly after the full cabinet was appointed, Katayama delivered the radio address known as the Appeal to the Nation (2 June 1947) and, on 1 July, his first administrative policy speech to the Diet under the new Constitution; these statements outlined the coalition's centrist orientation, commitment to the Constitution, and response to the postwar economic crisis.
+Despite its short life the government enacted a series of progressive reforms: the National Public Service Act, dissolution of the Home Ministry, police reorganisation, establishment of the Construction Board and the Ministry of Labour, introduction of unemployment insurance, thorough revision of the Civil Code that abolished the feudal family system, and revision of the Criminal Code.
+It also pursued nationalisation and state-control policies, creating numerous public corporations and expanding public lending on sometimes dubious fiscal grounds.
+The Temporary Coal Mining Control Law in particular proved highly controversial and required five months of revision before passage, accelerating the erosion of support within the ruling parties.
+A further crisis over the dismissal of Agriculture Minister Rikizō Hirano and the subsequent appointment of his successor led to open factional strife; the cabinet resigned after only eight months without waiting for the budget to pass.
 Katayama's coalition fell in February 1948, in large part due to inexperience and subsequent poor performance in leading the government.
 A new cabinet was formed under the leadership of Hitoshi Ashida, a member of the Democrats.
 Ashida's tenure was marked by labor disputes and he resigned after eight months due to a corruption scandal.
 A caretaker government was formed under the leadership of Shigeru Yoshida.
 Nishio, who was involved in the corruption scandal and arrested, was expelled from the JSP, but later readmitted into the right-wing JSP in 1952.

 Members of Hisao Kuroda's JSP faction in the Diet were expelled after voting against the budget during Ashida's tenure.
 Kuroda and his supporters broke away and formed the Labourers and Farmers Party.
 The JSP attempted to delay the 1949 election as it feared massive losses.
 The JSP's seat total fell from 148 to 48.
 The JSP rejected efforts by the Sanbetsu to form a united opposition of the JSP, JCP, and Labourers and Farmers against Yoshida's government.
 JSP members who left to form the Labourers and Farmers Party were readmitted in 1957.